shuttle1987/save-and-resume/README.md

 Epoch <n_epoch>: val_acc did not improve
 ```

-That's it about saving a checkpoint in Keras.
+That's it about saving to a checkpoint in Keras.

 ### Resuming
 Keras models have the [`load_weights()`](https://github.com/fchollet/keras/blob/master/keras/models.py#L718-L735) method which load the weights from a hdf5 file.